mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/debugging/index.md

   ```
 This example shows how steps in the Deployment Plan (or any other Plan) can be manually retriggered or forced to a completed state by querying the Scheduler.
 This does not come up often, but it can be a useful tool in certain situations.

 **Note:** The `dcos plan` commands will also accept UUID id values instead of the name values for the phase and step arguments.
-Providing UUIDs avoids the possibility of a race condition where you view the plan, then it changes structure, then you change a plan step that is not the same one you were expecting (but which had the same name).
+Providing UUIDs avoids the possibility of a race condition where you view the plan, then it changes structure, then you change a plan step that is not the same one you were expecting (but which had the same name).</p>